|

 ii.
 The

-employer’s signature is not required in cases which the employer is prohibited
+employer’s signature is not required in cases in which the employer is

-from denying or withdrawing consent to a settlement application.
-To meet this
+prohibited from denying or withdrawing consent to a settlement application.
+To

-claim is no longer within the employer’s experience for impacting its future
+The claim is no longer within the employer’s experience for impacting

 ii.
 The